amirmd76/taki/README.md

 Taki is a console-based single player arcade game, acknowledged by the Taki Foundation.

+It's only for Unix (Mac OS X and Linux) for now.

 ## Requirements
 * Python 3.6
 * xlib>=0.17